 It’s wise to ensure that your portfolio is diversified when gearing up for retirement.
 In other words, don’t put all of your eggs in one basket.
 If you do, some or all of those eggs could crack.

 One path for portfolio diversification is setting up a self-directed IRA, which can be a fast, simple way to mix up your asset allocation.
-Through one of these IRAs, you can purchase and keep gold, silver, platinum, or palladium, along with other alternative assets.
+Through one of these IRAs, you can purchase and keep gold, silver, platinum, or palladium, along with other alternative assets like real estate, livestock, and oil.
 Among other things, a self-directed IRA may help you preserve wealth and weather market fluctuations.

 Start small, but start right now.
 Download U.S. Money Reserve’s free Precious Metals IRA Information Kit for easy-to-understand information about retiring with wealth in your hand.